 Ellen Scherl, M.D.

-Dr. Scherl is Founder and Director of the Jill Roberts Center for Inflammatory Bowel Disease (JRC), which she established at Weill Cornell Medicine/NewYork-Presbyterian Hospital in 2006.
+Dr. Scherl is the founding director of the Jill Roberts Center for Inflammatory Bowel Disease (JRC), which she established at Weill Cornell Medicine/NewYork-Presbyterian Hospital in 2006.
 Under her direction, JRC has experienced exciting growth.
 Dr. Scherl, who is the Jill Roberts Professor in Clinical Medicine at Weill Cornell, is an internationally renowned expert in treating patients with ulcerative colitis and Crohn’s disease.
 She has been published extensively, and is a principal investigator on multiple clinical trials.
 As she searches for an IBD cure, Dr. Scherl’s commitment to patient care is the driving force of JRC.

 More information on Dr. Scherl, including insurance plans she accepts, can be found on her Full Clinical Profile.